 FindsA number of interesting fossils have been found so far this year.
-We will post news of these as they are conserved and prepared for photography.
+One of the more exciting has been the crown of a large dinosaur tooth found by a Tasmanian couple on holiday on the Island.
+It is pictured here on the beach at Yaverland shortly after it was found (£2 coin for scale).
+The photograph was taken by Trevor Price, on the beach where it was found, prior to the object being donated to the museum.Now part of the collection (numbered IWCMS 2012.594) it is evidence for one of the largest meat-eating dinosaurs on the Island - Baryonyx.
+Given the condition of the tooth there may be more remains to be found; so fingers crossed!
+The tooth was generously donated by Annette and John McCarthy.
 ResearchResearch is continuing into two of our Wealden reptiles.
-Publication of the results may take place in 2013.
+Publication may take place in 2013.
 We will let you know the results.
 A review of some of the crabs and lobster fossils from the north coast of the Island has featured in a new paper (reference below).
 ReferencesQuayle, W.J. & Collins, J.S.H.
 2012.
 A review of the decapod crustaceans from the Tertiary of the Isle of Wight, Hampshire, U.K, with description of three new species.
 Bulletin of the Mizunami Fossil Museum.
 No. 38. p33-51.

 FindsAn excavation at the beginning of the year uncovered the remains of a partial skeleton of a large sauropod.
 It is likely to be the subject of research for many years.
 We will let you know what happens.
 The specimen has been numbered IWCMS.2010.20 and is currently being cleaned, conserved and partially reassembled.
 Skeletal remains currently consist of much of the pelvis, hind limb bones, pedal phalanges and claws, and a quantity of rib segments.
 A number of gastroliths (stomach stones) were also found in amongst the remains.ResearchResearch into a complex neural arch from an anterior caudal vertebra (MIWG.5384) has resulted in it being identified from a new rebbachisaurid (Dinosaur: Sauropoda) from the Wessex Formation of the Isle of Wight.Originally collected by Steve Hutt in 1983, the bone has been carefully conserved due to its fragile nature.
 The fossil came from the soft mudstones of the Lower Cretaceous Wessex Formation near Chilton Chine.
 Although there is not enough material to give this creature a new name it is an important addition to the known European rebbachisaurid dinosaurs Demandasaurus and Histriasaurus boscarollii.
 Further specimens (from the Isle of Wight) of the small dinosaur Valdosaurus have been the subject of research that indicates that this dinosaur may have been more common than previously thought.A detailed review of the Isle of Wight Cretaceous turtle Helochelydra nopcsai has been published by the Palaeontological Association.
 The skull has been preserved in remarkable detail which has enabled it to be compared with similar turtles found elsewhere.ReferencesBarrett, P.M., Butler, R.J., Twitchett, R.J. & Hutt, S. 2011.
 New material of Valdosaurus canaliculatus (Ornithischia: Ornithopoda) from the Lower Cretaceous of southern England.
 Special Papers in Palaeaontology, The Palaeontological Association, 86, pp 131-163Joyce, W.G., Chapman, S.D., Moody, R.T.J. & Walker, C.A.
 2011.
 The skull of the Solemydid turtle Helochelydra nopcsai from the early Cretaceous of the Isle of Wight (UK) and a review of Solemydidae.
 Special Papers in Palaeontology.
 The Palaeontological Association.
 86. pp75-97.
 Mannion, P.D., Upchurch, P. & Hutt, S. 2011.
 New rebbachisaurid (Dinosauria: Sauropoda) material from the Wessex Formation (Barremian, Early Cretaceous), Isle of Wight, United Kingdom.
 Cretaceous Research.
 32 (2011) 774-780.